TCU has definite CFP route after rout of ISU in 12th game - NewsBreak

 TCU has definite CFP route after rout of ISU in 12th game

-FORT WORTH, Texas — (AP) — Third-ranked TCU has a definite route to the playoff after another regular season-ending rout of Iowa State.
+Third-ranked TCU has a definite route to the playoff after another regular season-ending rout of Iowa State .
 That is much different from 2014, when the Horned Frogs got left out.

 “I know the history with TCU and Iowa State, and big victories, and it didn’t work out particularly well in 2014," first-year Frogs coach Sonny Dykes after their 62-14 win over Iowa State on Saturday.